0xABAD/cgol/README.md

   to build in x64 (e.g. "x64 Native Tools Command Prompt for VS 20XX").
 * Navigate to the root directory of this project.
 * Run `setup.bat` to download the SDL2 dependency.
-This assumes a more recent version (2018 or later) that comes with curl installed.
+This assumes a more recent version of Windows (2018 or later) that comes with curl installed.
 * Run `build.bat`.

 ### Linux